Monicaular/hangman-pp3/README.md

 2. At the top of the Repository (under the main navigation) locate "Fork" button.
 3. Now you should have a copy of the original repository in your GitHub account.

+## Local Clone <a name="local-clone"></a>

+To make a local clone in gihub, please follow the below steps:

+1. Log in to GitHub and locate GitHub Repository [hangman-pp3](https://github.com/Monicaular/hangman-pp3).
+2. Under the repository name click "Clone or download"
+3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone` and then paste The URL copied in the step 3.
+7. Press Enter and your local clone will be created.